pcdavies/solution-engineering-natd/articles/solution-engineering-natd/README.md

 ![Touch The Cloud](./images/Touch-the-Cloud.jpg)

-### **Touch the Cloud Presentation Overview**:
+**Touch the Cloud Presentation Overview**:

 During this presentation, we ask that you provide a brief summary of the Oracle Cloud Products you have investigated, and that you feel are of interest and relevance.
 You can find the information you need from Oracle's main [Cloud Home Page](https://cloud.oracle.com/) website.
 From this website you can investigate Oracle's three categories of Cloud Offerings: [Platform as a Service](https://cloud.oracle.com/en_US/paas), [Infrastructure as a Service](https://cloud.oracle.com/en_US/iaas) and [Software as a Service](https://cloud.oracle.com/en_US/saas).
 Note: The job for which you are applying will focus primarily on **Platform as a Service** and **Infrastructure as a Service**.

-In this section of the interview, you will select a single option from the 2 options below:
+In this section of the interview, you will select **a single option** from the 2 options below. **Remember: You only have 15 Minutes!**:

-**Option 1: Obtain an Oracle Trial Account**
+### **Option 1: Obtain an Oracle Trial Account**
 Using an Oracle Trial account you can research more in-depth any of the Oracle Infrastructure or Platform Cloud Services, and present or demonstrate in up to 15 minutes what you have learned from hands-on experience and interest in these products.
 Instructions for how to secure an Oracle Trial Account are provided below.

-**-OR-**

-**Option 2: Recent Project Presentation**
-During this presentation, we would like you to provide an overview (or demonstration) of a development project on which you have recently worked.
-Provide examples of the technology, programming languages, and methodologies you used during this project.
-Feel free to use the whiteboard or laptop available in the interview room.
-If you use powerpoint, please keep your presentation to approximately 5 slides.
+If you have any difficulties getting a trial account feel free to use option 2.

 **Instructions to register for Oracle Trial Account (Option1)**

 Using an [Oracle Trial](https://github.com/sblack4/learning-library/blob/master/articles/solution-engineering-natd/README.md#oracle-trial-account) account you can research more in-depth any of the Oracle **Infrastructure** or **Platform** Cloud Services, and <u>**present or demonstrate in up to 15 minutes**</u> what you learned from your hands-on experience and interest in these products. ***The Trial account is a $300 credit for a 30 day use.*** Many of Oracle's **Platform** Services (e.g: Application Container Cloud Service, Container Cloud Service, Developer Cloud Service, Oracle Database / MSQL Cloud Services and Java Cloud Service provide simple demonstrations.
 Examples are also available using Oracle's **Infrastructure** Cloud Services.

-- ***Note***: ensure you ***Do NOT*** select "***Yes, convert my account to Pay as you go at the end of the free promotion***" located in the Billing Section, as Checking this option would convert your account to Pay as you go after the $300.00 credit or 30 days have been fulfilled.
+- ***Note***: ensure you ***Do NOT*** select "***Yes, convert my account to Pay as you go at the end of the free promotion***" located in the Billing Section, as Checking this option would convert your account to Pay as you go after the $300.00 credit or 30 days have been fulfilled, and you would be responsible for the charges after the trial.
 - **Note**: You would need a valid credit card to register for an account.
 If you don't have a credit card - please let a recruiter know ASAP - so they can work with you to help you out.

 - **Note**: Depending on the cloud services that you use, the consumption of your cloud credits can vary greatly, so ensure that you understand the pricing structure for each cloud service you intend to use.
 Also, based on the cost of an individual cloud services, you may want to shut that service down when not in use to conserve credits.
 Every cloud service will contain information about that service's pricing.
 As examples, here are links to a few cloud service pricing pages: